3.8 Lab Experiments

 Figure L3.1 Students conducting lab experiments

 Lab1.
 The purpose of this set of laboratory experiments is to familiarize students with the components, measurement tools, and wiring techniques used throughout this course.
-Experiments are conducted using batteries, conducting wire, resistors, a motor, and LED’s all assembled onto a solderless breadboard.
+Experiments are conducted using batteries, conducting wire, resistors, your car chassis & motors, and your Arduino Uno, and LED’s all assembled onto a solderless breadboard.
 You will be using the digital multimeter (DMM) from your kit to measure DC voltages and DC currents in these experiments.
 Be careful how you hook up the meter, especially when measuring current since it is easy to blow a fuse in the meter by exceeding the current limit.

 1.1 Build the circuit shown in figure L3.2 on a breadboard using a 6V battery and 100Ω resistor.
 Measure the voltage across the resistor and the current in the loop.
 How do these measurements compare with the values you would expect based on theory (ie, Ohm’s law, KCL, and KVL)?